Scent of the Sea: Cinque Terre Park Full Day Trip from Florence

 If the sea’s rough or the boat ride is canceled, the alternative is to take a train instead.
 Travelers have noted that the boat ride is only available between April 1st and October 31st, so timing matters if this is a priority.

-Vernazza offers a lively harbor and narrow streets, perfect for an hour of independent exploration or simply soaking in the views.
+Vernazza offers a lively harbor and narrow streets, great for an hour of independent exploration or simply soaking in the views.
 One traveler remarked, “Vernazza was a jewel, and the boat ride made it even more special.”

 Riomaggiore: The Final Stop